parkermerritt/GameCoaching/README.md

-# gatsby-starter-stellar
+# The Joystick Clinic

-Site advertising the services of an E-Sports Coach.
+Site advertising the services of a freelance E-Sports Coach.

 ## Preview